Miltonly/Streets/Marigold Court

 What kinds of homes are on Marigold Court?

-The street is entirely detached homes, mostly four-bedroom layouts built in the early 2000s.
-Lots are typical for the era, with frontage that suits families.
+Marigold Court consists entirely of detached homes, built in the early 2000s.
+Lots are typical for the area, with frontages around 40 feet.

 Which schools serve Marigold Court?

-Public elementary draws to Chris Hadfield PS and Robert Baldwin PS; Catholic elementary to Guardian Angels Catholic ES.
-Secondary catchment is Milton District High School (public) and St. Francis Xavier Catholic SS (Catholic).
+Public elementary draws to Chris Hadfield PS or Robert Baldwin PS, both a five-minute drive; Catholic elementary to Guardian Angels Catholic ES.
+Secondary students attend Milton District High School (public) or St. Francis Xavier Catholic SS, both a five-minute drive.

 How far is Marigold Court from Toronto?